kmtzzz/pdf_tables_parser/README.md

-This command line util is for fetching tables from pdf file
+# This command line util is for fetching tables from pdf file
+# Based on pdfplumber lib